Singapore Income Tax: Tax Residency & Tax Rates 2023

 • Personal relief, which stands for deductions to encourage social and economic objectives (Examples: Working mother child, Grandparent Caregiver, Course fee and Insurance Relief)

-IRAS has developed a simple formula to calculate your tax payable:
+Hence, IRAS has devised a straightforward formula for calculating your overall tax payable.

 Total Income (Employment income + other income) – employment expenses – personal reliefs – approved donations = Chargeable Income.